Ruminat/Japanese-simplification/README.md

 You can run `main.py` with the following flags:
 - `--help` will print this README.md,
+- `--no-print` with this flag the test sentences won't be printed,
 - `--version` or `--v` will print the current app verion.